Quantbot Technologies LP Acquires Shares of 4,706 Pool Co. (NASDAQ:POOL)

-Quantbot Technologies LP bought a new stake in Pool Co.
-(NASDAQ:POOL) during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund bought 4,706 shares of the specialty retailer’s stock, valued at approximately $1,624,000.
+Quantbot Technologies LP acquired a new stake in shares of Pool Co.
+(NASDAQ:POOL) in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund acquired 4,706 shares of the specialty retailer’s stock, valued at approximately $1,624,000.

-Other large investors also recently added to or reduced their stakes in the company.
-Baillie Gifford & Co. acquired a new position in shares of Pool in the fourth quarter valued at approximately $34,000.
-Meeder Asset Management Inc. increased its holdings in shares of Pool by 67.4% in the first quarter.
-Meeder Asset Management Inc. now owns 159 shares of the specialty retailer’s stock valued at $55,000 after purchasing an additional 64 shares during the period.
-Vantage Consulting Group Inc acquired a new position in shares of Pool in the fourth quarter valued at approximately $56,000.
-CSat Investment Advisory L.P. grew its holdings in Pool by 35.9% during the first quarter.
-CSat Investment Advisory L.P. now owns 174 shares of the specialty retailer’s stock worth $60,000 after acquiring an additional 46 shares during the period.
-Finally, Alpha Paradigm Partners LLC acquired a new position in Pool during the fourth quarter worth $65,000.
-90.46% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds have also recently made changes to their positions in the business.
+Clearbridge Investments LLC raised its position in Pool by 8.7% during the first quarter.
+Clearbridge Investments LLC now owns 1,577 shares of the specialty retailer’s stock valued at $544,000 after purchasing an additional 126 shares in the last quarter.
+Capital Asset Advisory Services LLC increased its holdings in shares of Pool by 18.5% during the first quarter.
+Capital Asset Advisory Services LLC now owns 2,014 shares of the specialty retailer’s stock worth $695,000 after buying an additional 314 shares in the last quarter.
+Wolverine Asset Management LLC acquired a new position in shares of Pool during the first quarter worth $307,000.
+AlphaCrest Capital Management LLC increased its holdings in shares of Pool by 761.7% during the first quarter.
+AlphaCrest Capital Management LLC now owns 7,109 shares of the specialty retailer’s stock worth $2,454,000 after buying an additional 6,284 shares in the last quarter.
+Finally, Barclays PLC increased its holdings in shares of Pool by 14.7% during the first quarter.
+Barclays PLC now owns 57,751 shares of the specialty retailer’s stock worth $19,938,000 after buying an additional 7,416 shares in the last quarter.
+Institutional investors and hedge funds own 90.46% of the company’s stock.

-The business also recently announced a quarterly dividend, which was paid on Friday, May 28th.
-Stockholders of record on Monday, May 17th were paid a $0.80 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Friday, May 28th.
+Investors of record on Monday, May 17th were issued a $0.80 dividend.
+This represents a $3.20 dividend on an annualized basis and a dividend yield of 0.70%.
 The ex-dividend date of this dividend was Friday, May 14th.
-This represents a $3.20 dividend on an annualized basis and a dividend yield of 0.70%.
 This is a positive change from Pool’s previous quarterly dividend of $0.58.
-Pool’s dividend payout ratio (DPR) is 38.00%.
+Pool’s dividend payout ratio is currently 38.00%.

-POOL has been the topic of a number of recent analyst reports.
-Robert W. Baird upped their price objective on Pool from $360.00 to $444.00 and gave the stock an “outperform” rating in a report on Friday, April 23rd.
-Jefferies Financial Group reaffirmed a “hold” rating and set a $410.00 price objective on shares of Pool in a report on Wednesday, May 5th.
-KeyCorp upped their price objective on Pool from $450.00 to $500.00 and gave the stock an “overweight” rating in a report on Tuesday, June 8th.
-Loop Capital upped their price objective on Pool from $440.00 to $470.00 and gave the stock a “buy” rating in a report on Friday, June 4th.
+Several brokerages have recently issued reports on POOL.
+Zacks Investment Research downgraded shares of Pool from a “buy” rating to a “hold” rating and set a $362.00 price target for the company. in a report on Wednesday, March 17th.
+Loop Capital boosted their price objective on shares of Pool from $440.00 to $470.00 and gave the stock a “buy” rating in a research note on Friday, June 4th.
 They noted that the move was a valuation call.
-Finally, The Goldman Sachs Group started coverage on Pool in a report on Tuesday, May 18th.
-They issued a “buy” rating and a $535.00 target price on the stock.
-Four analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and a consensus target price of $436.29.
+KeyCorp boosted their price objective on shares of Pool from $450.00 to $500.00 and gave the stock an “overweight” rating in a research note on Tuesday, June 8th.
+Jefferies Financial Group reissued a “hold” rating and issued a $410.00 price objective on shares of Pool in a research note on Wednesday, May 5th.
+Finally, The Goldman Sachs Group started coverage on shares of Pool in a research note on Tuesday, May 18th.
+They issued a “buy” rating and a $535.00 price objective on the stock.
+Four research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+Pool currently has a consensus rating of “Buy” and an average price target of $436.29.

 Pool Corporation distributes swimming pool supplies, equipment, and related leisure products in the United States and internationally.
 The company offers maintenance products, including chemicals, supplies, and pool accessories; repair and replacement parts for pool equipment, such as cleaners, filters, heaters, pumps, and lights; fiberglass pools, and hot tubs and packaged pool kits comprising walls, liners, braces, and coping for in-ground and above-ground pools; pool equipment and components for new pool construction and the remodeling of existing pools; and irrigation and related products consisting of irrigation system components, and professional lawn care equipment and supplies.